mooseyscountrygarden.com » garden activities« Welcome To My Garden | Garden Arches »

 Hollyhocks are great plants for summer colour and height.
 They are reliable performers, and their seedlings always appear in interesting places.

-I refuse to write much about this weed which looks oh so pretty in a close up photograph.
-Mind you, I have to admit to having planted it.
-The bright pink flowers add something to late spring, though they look like they've been coloured in with a felt pen.
+The weedy Campion (Silene) with its pretty flowers looks oh so pretty in a close up photograph.
+But is it desirable, or simply a pest?
+I have to admit to having planted it.
+The bright pink flowers do add something to late spring...

-Californian Poppies have colonised many dry river beds in Canterbury.
+Eschscholzia, or Californian Poppies, have colonised many dry river beds in Canterbury.
 Surviving just on the natural rainfall, I decided that they were my sort of flowers.
 The basic orange ones look great on dull days.